 Thailand first became popular as a worldwide tourist destination thanks to its pristine white sand beaches and turquoise blue waters.
 With more than 8000 kilometers of coastline to boast about, there are an innumerable amount of places where people can enjoy the sun, sand, and the water.
 With a reasonably low cost of living, international travelers don’t have to shell out much money to afford luxury in Thailand.
 This ensures that more islands get explored in Thailand and many more gems are unearthed.

-Although many travelers in recent years have often moaned about the over-commercialization of Thailand making it too crowded for visitors looking for a tranquil getaway, there are still many places in Thailand travelers can go that are beach towns and perfect holiday resorts.
+Although many travelers in recent years have often moaned about the over-commercialization of Thailand making it too crowded for visitors looking for a tranquil getaway, there are still many places in Thailand travelers can go that are beach towns and perfect holiday resorts that makes diving in Thailand in april an absolute soul-stirring experience.

 Apart from that, other prominent festivals in Thailand in April are the Chakri Day on April 6th and Poy Sang Long- a festival celebrated by the Shan people in Northern Thailand.